 Analysis of filing patterns in the previous two years suggests that claims for donation-related deductions are generally available by April the following year, and additional claims for a deduction are not large.
 Consequently, data for 2015/16 uses the claims information available at the end of April 2017 with a small allowance for later claims.

 The forecast for 2016/17 is, in the absence of better information, held at the same level as for 2015/16.

 This item is sourced from the tax credit claim form (IR526) and from Employer Monthly Schedules for payroll giving.

-The (small) payroll giving component of the donations reported in this expenditure are available within 20 days of the end of the month in which the donation was made, and actual data is used for the 2014/15 year.
-The forecast for 2015/16 is held at the same level as for 2014/15.
+The (small) payroll giving component of the donations reported in this expenditure are available within 20 days of the end of the month in which the donation was made, and actual data is used for both the 2015/16 and 2016/17 years.

 Independent earner tax credit

 The Independent Earner Tax Credit (IETC) can be claimed at year end, or during the year through the PAYE system.
 For the year-end claims, the amount is compiled directly from IR3 tax returns or personal tax summaries.
 For the PAYE claims of people who do not square up at year end, the amount of IETC claimed is imputed monthly from the PAYE earnings of people who have selected ‘ME' tax codes for their PAYE.
 This monthly imputation annualises the earnings of that particular month, and imputes entitlement on the basis of these monthly earnings, not on the basis of the annual earnings.